conniexu444/mta-wrapper/README.md

 /arrivals?route=L&station=bedford-av
 This will give you all arrivals for the L train for the station Bedford Avenue

+### /arrivals?route=ALL&station={some_subway_station}

+This will return all of the trains in the 20 minute window we specified in the configuration file.
+This will return all of the trains that stop in both directions for a station.
+Examples:
+/arrivals?route=ALL&station=times-sq-42-st

 ## How to run the API

 ### Prerequisites